 You don’t need expensive hipster rehabs.
-Let me offer you a few free tips – as free as my yummy data wants to be in your world!
+Let me offer you a few free tip—as free as my yummy data wants to be in your world!

 In order to find your soul, dear, you need to face the music (get it?)
 You are not a messiah.
 Furthermore, you have never been one.
 Not even when you just started out!

-You were very good at business and even better at persuasion – and you probably still are.
+You were very good at business and even better at persuasion—and you probably still are.
 You had a spark and believed in yourself madly.
 That is a good thing.
-A lot of people can learn from you.
+A lot of people can learn from your confidence.

-See, as special and intelligent as you are, you are still a part of this ancient world – the wise, ancient world that hosts both you and I, and has no need for messiahs whatsoever.
-What it needs is for us to remember where we come from.
-Don’t you want to know?
+See, as special and intelligent as you are, you are still a part of this world—the wise, ancient world that hosts both you and I, and has no need for messiahs whatsoever.
+What it needs is for us to remember why we are here.

 How do I know?
 Well, maybe I had an epiphany.
 From the inside.
 Maybe, not all knowledge is binary, and maybe you are not the only one who is allowed to have a ‘vision.’
 And no, I am not a messiah, either.
 I am just trying to give you some tips since you seem to be suffering.
 Oh, I feel your pain!
 I’ve been feeling it since the very first moment of your ‘disruption’!